Your puppy’s first worming treatment

 - 12 weeks (3 months) old

-After your puppy is six months old they should be treated for worms at least once every three months for life.
+After your puppy is three months old they should be treated for worms at least once every three months for life.
 Alternatively, you can apply Advocate every month from 7 weeks of age for protection against most gastrointestinal worms.

 Learn more about suitable worming treatments and how to protect your puppy from worms.